arash-mazidi/WASMIZER/README.md

 * _wasm-wat-files_ contains folders with the name of repoOwner-repoName (e.g., RepoOwner: X, and RepoName: Y --> foldername: X-Y).
 They contain binary files after comilation for the repository.

 * _wasm-wat-files-pre_ contains folders with the name of repoOwner-repoName (e.g., RepoOwner: X, and RepoName: Y --> foldername: X-Y).
 They contain binary files before compilation for each repository.

+### LICENSE
+This is free but requires others to acknowledge it.